dcernst/dcernst.github.io/teaching/mat411f17/journal.md

 <ul class="fa-ul">
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Monday, October 30:</b> I lectured over the remaining bit of Section 6.1 and started Section 6.2.
 We got up to part (a) of Theorem 6.56.</li>
-  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, November 2:</b> We kicked off by finishing up Theorem 6.52 and then sketched proofs for all four parts of Theorem 6.53.
-From there we moved into Section 6.3.
-We had AT, AN, BG, JC, and SC present 6.56/6.57, 6.59, 6.60, 6.61, and 6.63, respectively.
-With the time we had left, we discussed 6.54 and 6.64.</li>
+  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, November 1:</b> I continued lecturing over Chapter 6.
+We wrapped up Section 6.2 and started Section 6.3.
+We got up to Problem 6.67.</li>
-  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, November 4:</b> After a quick review of 6.64, we split up into small groups as usual.
-We had EB, LL, LG, MR, SM, PM, and KS present 6.66, 6.67, 6.68, 6.69, 6.70, 6.71, and 6.72, respectively.
-Along the way, we addressed 6.55.</li>
+  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, November 3:</b> After handing back the in-class portion of Exam 2, I discussed a few of the problems from the exam.
+Next, we picked up where we left off in the notes.
+We covered Theorem 6.68 through Theorem 6.75.</li>
 </ul>

 <!--